 - Want to see Cambridge and the surrounding areas from a unique perspective, you can canoe sections of the Grand River.
 Rental canoes are available.
 Visit www.canoeingthegrand.com for rental information or www.grandriver.ca/Canoeing/canoeing.cfm for information on the river and canoe trips.
 If you don't have a lot of time you can do a short trip from the park area just off Fountain Street and the bridge over the river down to River Bluffs Park.
 A bit more time would allow you to continue with a portage around the Parkhill Dam, through the downtown Cambridge area and then pull out at a small parking area just south of Cambridge on the left side immediately past a service station.
 This is also the start of the Cambridge - Paris Rail Trail.

-- PRE REGISTER FOR THE TOUR DE GRAND - Saturday from 12:00 noon until 3:00 p.m. come to Duncan McIntosh Arena and pre-register for the Cambridge Tour de Grand.
-If you have already registered you can pick up route maps, T-shirts and lunch tickets.
-Pre-ordered jerseys and custom socks will also be available for pickup.
+- PRE REGISTER FOR THE TOUR DE GRAND - Saturday from 12:00 noon until 2:00 p.m. come to Duncan McIntosh Arena and pre-register for the Cambridge Tour de Grand.
+If you have already registered you can pick up route maps and T-shirts.
+Pre-ordered jerseys and custom gloves will also be available for pickup.
 If you haven't registered, you can get registered at the early registration rates and pick up route maps and lunch tickets.
 Makes it easy for you on Sunday morning - just arrive and go riding.

-www.dunfieldtheatrecambridge.com On Sunday, most of the cycling routes will go by the brand new Theatre on Grand Avenue.
+www.dunfieldtheatrecambridge.com On Sunday, most of the cycling routes will go by the Theatre on Grand Avenue.

-Lots to do in Cambridge to keep you and your family busy, but if there is something else for which you want some specific information, please call 519-622-1087 or email email@example.com.
+Lots to do in Cambridge to keep you and your family busy, but if there is something else for which you want some specific information, please call 519-240-5325 or email [email protected].

 CAMBRIDGE - IT'S ALL RIGHT HERE.